 The English bulldog Uga in the film is actually Uga 5 rather than Uga 4 (former mascot of the University of Georgia).
 Uga 4, who was the bulldog in the book, died shortly before filming, so his son, Uga 5, took his place.
 Uga is owned by Sonny Seiler who appears in the film and was the real life attorney for Jim Williams.

 The Mercer House, the house Jim Williams lived in, was originally built for Hugh Weedon Mercer.
 Hugh Mercer was the great-grandfather of Johnny Mercer, who co-wrote most of the songs included in the movie's soundtrack.
 The movie's opening shot, by the way, is of Johnny Mercer's gravestone.

 The famous Bird Girl statue shown at the beginning of the movie is not one of the original 4.
-It is a replica, and not a very good one.
+It is a replica.
 The hands are backwards.
-The the statue's thumbs are facing the camera, when they should not be visible while holding the bowls.
+The statue's thumbs are facing the camera, when they should not be visible while holding the bowls.

 While filming took place in the actual Mercer house, production could not find an insurance company that would underwrite the project given the extensive value of the antiques.
 All of the items seen in the movie are therefore replicas with the originals stowed in storage during filming.

 The character of Luther Driggers was based on real life long Savannahian Moe Fetzer, and was in fact a chemist employed by the federal government.
 He was poorly portrayed in the book as he was not an eccentric at all.
 He never had a bottle of poison that could wipe out the population ( he claimed he could have being a chemist), and the fly on a string was a one time incident at a party.
 He died hating the way he was portrayed by Geoffrey Lewis.